raas-dev/configent/README.md

 1. Command-line necessities and compile-time requirements
 2. GUI apps by [Homebrew Cask](https://formulae.brew.sh/cask/) (macOS) or [Flatpak](https://flatpak.org/) (Linux distros)
-3. Zsh plugins and Zsh on macOS (on Linux distros is installed from repo)
+3. Zsh plugin manager and plugins (Zsh from `brew` if Homebrew is available)
 4. Rust, Go, Node.js, Python and .NET language runtimes and default packages
 5. Appsec, cloud development and infrastructure-as-code command-line tools
-6. Vim bundles and Neovim on macOS (on Linux distros is installed from repo)
+6. Vim/Neovim bundles and configs (Neovim from `brew` if Homebrew is available)
-7. Tmux plugins and tmux on macOS (on Linux distros is installed from repo)
+7. Tmux plugin manager and plugins (tmux from `brew` if Homebrew is available)
 8. [Terminess](https://www.programmingfonts.org/#terminus) monospace font

 Apt, yum (dnf), zypper, pacman and apk package managers are recognized and used